 - Using key performance measures, as defined by the State Board, to determine program efficacy.

-The Oakland County Community Corrections Advisory Board (OCCCAB) was successful at securing funding from the State in 1994, for it's Comprehensive Plan.
-Since then, the OCCCAB has developed a strong collaboration and cooperation from all components of the criminal justice system in Oakland County.
+The Oakland County Community Corrections Advisory Board (OCCCAB) has been receiving funding under the Community Corrections Act for it's Comprehensive Plan since 1994.
+Since that time, the OCCCAB has developed strong collaboration and cooperation from all components of the criminal justice system in Oakland County.
 The plan is updated each year in order to review the effectiveness of existing programs, as well as to create new programs as needed.
-The Oakland County Community Corrections Division provides a wide array of sentencing alternatives for all types of non-violent offenders.
+The Oakland County Community Corrections Division provides a wide array of sentencing alternatives all of which employ evidence based principles.